BakhytzhanAmanzholov/twitter/README.md

 - Add MongoDB
 - Migrate from RabbitMQ to ApacheKafka
-- Add front end side using React.js
+- Add front-end side using React.js